sphrilix/pymem_csgo_aimbot/README.md

 # pymem_csgo_aimbot
 Just a little aimbot for csgo using pymem.
-Only for educating usage.
+Only for educational usage.
 DON'T USE WHEN PLAYING ONLINE!
+YOU ARE GETTING BANNED IF YOU AARE USING IT!
+Usaage at own risk.